dodona-edu/judge-html/docs/pages/testsuite-class.md

     return [html_suite]
 ```

-It's important to note that a translation should always be the **same length as the checklist**, as every item needs a translation.
-In case the lists differ, evaluation will crash and show an error message to tell you one of the translations doesn't match.
+In case the supplied list of translations is shorter than the checklist, the checks that don't have a translation will fall back to the message that was passed to the ChecklistItem.

 ## Built-in Checks